ECTS

 Faculty of Science

-The aim of this course is to understand the adaptive biology of organisms by considering individual and population responses to environmental variations.
-Concrete examples of animal evolutionary ecophysiology will be discussed in the context of global change.
+The aim of this EU is to understand the adaptive biology of organisms by considering individual and population responses to environmental variations.
+Concrete examples in animal evolutionary ecophysiology will be discussed in the context of global change.
 The responses of organisms and populations to abiotic parameters (such as temperature, salinity, oxygen availability, pollutants) will be considered, as well as their interactive effects.
-The course will show how physiological mechanisms are involved in ecology, from phenotypic and cognitive processes at the intra-individual level to functional variants between individuals and between species.
-Intraspecific variability, phenotypic plasticity and transgenerational effects will also be addressed.
-This course will be illustrated by examples of phenotypic trait analysis (including behavior) within populations.
+The course unit will demonstrate the involvement of physiological mechanisms in ecology, from phenotypic and cognitive processes at the intra-individual level to functional variants between individuals and between species.
+The concepts of intraspecific variability, phenotypic plasticity, and transgenerational effects will also be addressed.
+This course unit will be illustrated by examples of phenotypic trait analysis (including behavior) within populations.
 Links with genetic and epigenetic markers will also be discussed.
-Different approaches (-omics vs. target gene/protein), several experimental set-ups and various scales of organization of living organisms will be considered (molecule, gene, phenotype, individual, population, species).
+Different approaches (-omics vs. gene/protein target), several experimental designs, and various scales of biological organization will be considered (molecule, gene, phenotype, individual, population, species).